 Ultimately, this whole discussion points us to the way in which we can construct a practice that is most beneficial to the practitioner rather than trying to fit the practitioner into an already formulated practice that may have been designed with a very different population in mind.
 But this isn’t the only reason to check out a prenatal class.

 While the effects of different practices on the physical body described above are easy to see, the importance of a prenatal class as a space of connection may be a little less obvious, but still important.
 At a prenatal class, you will meet other expecting mamas.
 Typically, at the beginning of my classes, I offer an ice breaker where students introduce themselves and answer a question for the day.
 This part of the class offers women the opportunity to share and connect.

 Prenatal yoga classes can also give you the overt opportunity to acknowledge the life growing inside.
-If you want to cultivate feelings of connectedness with baby, you are often given the opportunity to do this in a prenatal yoga class.
-You are given the opportunity to move and breath in partnership with baby.
-Operating from an orientation of partnership can be useful in pregnancy, birth and beyond.
+If you want to cultivate feelings of connectedness with this unfolding of life, you are often given the opportunity to do this in a prenatal yoga class.
+You may even imagine moving and breathing in partnership with baby which can be useful in pregnancy, birth and beyond.

 So to sum up, while some mamas may be informed enough, practiced enough and physically able to go to an open yoga class, a prenatal yoga class offers timely benefits specific to pregnancy and birth that may result in a more comfortable and joyful pregnancy and early parenthood.